robaho/httpserver/README.md

 Additionally, the code still has a lot of async - e.g. using SSLEngine to provide SSL support - which makes it more difficult to understand and enhance.

-The stream-based processing and thread-per-connection design simplifies the code substantially.
+The thread-per-connection synchronous design simplifies the code substantially.

-## testing
+## testing/compliance

-Nearly all tests were included from the JDK, so this version should be highly compliant and reliable.
+Nearly all tests from the JDK are included, so this version should be highly compliant and reliable.

+Additional proxy and websockets tests are included.

+The http2 implementation passes all specification tests in [h2spec](https://github.com/summerwind/h2spec)

 ## using

-The JDK will automatically use `robaho.net.httpserver.DefaultHttpServerProvider` in the place of the default implementation when the jar is placed on the class/module path.
-If there are multiple `HttpServer` providers on the classpath, we can use the following property when starting the JVM to specify the correct one <code>-Dcom.sun.net.httpserver.HttpServerProvider=robaho.net.httpserver.DefaultHttpServerProvider</code>
+The JDK will automatically use `robaho.net.httpserver.DefaultHttpServerProvider` instead of the JDK implementation when the jar is placed on the class/module path.
+If there are multiple `HttpServer` providers on the classpath, the `com.sun.net.httpserver.HttpServerProvider` system property can be used to specify the correct one:

+Eg. <code>-Dcom.sun.net.httpserver.HttpServerProvider=robaho.net.httpserver.DefaultHttpServerProvider</code>

 Alternatively, you can instantiate the server directly using [this](https://github.com/robaho/httpserver/blob/main/src/main/java/robaho/net/httpserver/DefaultHttpServerProvider.java#L33).